16 Most Beautiful States in the U.S. (Ranked + What Makes Each One Worth Visiting)

 I have been to every state in the US and have lived in 7 different states.
 While none of this makes me an expert, it does mean I have seen a lot of beautiful places, and I hope that it helps you pick a great place to explore on your next trip.

 Here are 15 of the most beautiful states in the U.S.—ranked not by stats, but by me and the places I want to visit again and again.
-They are not in any particular order, just the order I thought of them.

 What Makes a State Beautiful?